Journalism & Mass Communication

 See Journalism and Mass Communication in the UI General Catalog to learn more about the major and graduating with honors.

 Minor in Mass Communication

-Upon initial application to the university, students interested in this major need to meet the requirements for admission to the College of Liberal Arts and Sciences.
+Journalism and Mass Communication majors need to meet the requirements for admission to the College of Liberal Arts and Sciences.

 Admission Requirements Tabs

 The school’s internship and assessment coordinator will help you find learning opportunities in journalism and public relations.
 The university’s student-operated media, such as the Daily Iowan, DITV, and radio station KRUI-FM, also offer opportunities to gain on-the-job experience.